CestLaGalere/mobilealerts/.devcontainer/readme.md

 2. Reopen project in Dev Container, wait some minutes until the dev environment is installed.

-3. Install requirments and test environment with command `pip install -r requirements.test.txt`
+3. During the container build a setup script (scripts/setup.should) with command `pip install -r requirements.txt` and `pip install -r requirements.test.txt`